malach-it/developers.boruta/docs/intro.md

 <div class="vision">

 boruta aims to __provide organizations tools to manage their users digital identities__ for them to provide better services.
 From identity federation to decentralized identity, it also aims __to be end-user centric__ enabling confidentiality using the services and giving them privacy within their interactions.
-Those are made __to build better and secure software__ for both the organizations that build them and the end-users that use their services.
+Those are made __to build better and secure softwares__ for both the organizations that build them and the end-users that use their services.

 </div>

 ## What is boruta?

 Boruta is an __OAuth 2.0 and satellites specifications authorization server implementation__.
 As an __Identity and Access Management solution__, it helps centralize authorization and identity related issues within your infrastructures. boruta stands as a server that help for the users to authenticate and to expose and apply access rules for your HTTP services (APIs) enabling better security.
+On top of current identity infrastructures, boruta __implements decentralized identity specifications__ enabling it to provide a secure issuer and verifier along with an integrated wallet.

 ---